Do You Follow Jesus?

 Personally, I have found a biblical worldview church.
 It’s not perfect.
 No church is.
 Every single person at this church is broken.

-They welcome everyone.
+Here's what makes it so special...they welcome everyone.
 But, this church doesn’t glorify sin.

 The focus on God's Word.